JohnnyMaelstrm/johnnymaelstrm.github.io/_posts/ActiveDirectory/2025-12-12-ActiveDirectory2.md

 <h2>The Silence Before the Storm</h2>
 <p>
-    With credentials in hand, we bypass the initial "blind" exploitation phase.
+    With credentials in hand(provided by HA), we bypass the initial "blind" exploitation phase.
 However, noise discipline is still key.
 We need to verify where these credentials work without triggering excessive authentication failure alerts.
 </p>

 <div class="section-header" style="margin-top: 3rem;">:: INTEL LOG: NETWORK MAPPING</div>